swiftlang/swift-package-manager/Documentation/Development.md

 SwiftPM has a hidden env variable `_SWIFTPM_SKIP_TESTS_LIST` that can be used to skip a list of tests.
-This value of the variable is either a file path that contains a newline separated list of tests to skip, or a colon separated list of tests.
+This value of the variable is either a file path that contains a newline separated list of tests to skip, or a colon-separated list of tests.

 This is only a development feature and should be considered _unsupported_.